 “Bertram G. Goodhue’s ‘Alexandrian’ Style: The National Academy of Sciences Building, 1919-24,” Master’s thesis.
 University of Virginia, 1999.

-[contact Sarah for complete list] Selected preservation planning documents authored collaboratively
+[contact Sarah for complete list] Selected preservation planning documents:

-Primary author/architectural historian for “IBM/Hitachi Campus Historic Resource Evaluation” Vol 1 & 2.
+Primary Author/Architectural historian for “IBM/Hitachi Campus Historic Resource Evaluation” Vol 1 & 2.
+Prepared at the request of the City of San Jose, California.
 Carey & Co.
 Architecture, Preservation & Planning, San Francisco: 2003-04.

-Primary author/architectural historian for award-winning “San Jose Japantown Historic Context and Reconnaissance Survey” Vol 1 & 2.
+Primary Author/Architectural historian for award-winning “San Jose Japantown Historic Context and Reconnaissance Survey” Vol 1 & 2.
+Prepared for the Japanese Cultural and Community Center of Northern California and the City of San Jose, California.
 Carey & Co.
 Architecture, Preservation & Planning, San Francisco: 2003-04.

 Dreller, Sarah M. “West Grounds.”
 In “Evolution of the University of Virginia Grounds, 1917-31” University of Virginia Historic Cultural Landscape Survey.
 Office of the University Architect, Charlottesville: 1999.